About the Elgin Award

 Only SFPA members can nominate books.
 They may not nominate their own books, but they may nominate multiple books, and the books need not be by members in order to be nominated or to win.
 A list of nominated books is posted each year on the SFPA website, including the title, author, page count, press name, and URL or postal address.

-Current Year's Judge
+Current Year's Chairs

 Previous Award Winners